TloSmallpotato/tinyreader/docs/FFMPEG_KIT_TESTFLIGHT_FIX.md

 ## Troubleshooting

-### Issue: Still Getting 404 Error
+### Issue: Still Getting "6.0.3 not found" Error

 **Solution:**
-1. Make sure you've updated `package.json` to version 6.0.3
+1. Make sure you've updated `package.json` to version 6.0.2
-2. Delete `node_modules` and reinstall
+2. Delete `node_modules` and **all lockfiles** (package-lock.json, yarn.lock, bun.lockb)
 3. Clear the EAS build cache: `eas build --platform ios --clear-cache`
+4. Ensure `resolutions` and `overrides` fields in package.json are set to 6.0.2

-### Issue: Pod Install Fails with Different Error
+### Issue: No Lockfile Detected

+If EAS Build shows "Did not detect any lock files", it means:
+- You don't have a lockfile committed to your repository
+- The build system will use the default package manager (bun)

 **Solution:**
+1. Generate a lockfile locally: `npm install` (creates package-lock.json)
+2. Commit the lockfile to your repository
+3. Push the changes and rebuild

+### Issue: Pod Install Fails

+**Solution:**
 1. Check your Xcode version (should be 14.0 or later)
 2. Update CocoaPods: `sudo gem install cocoapods`
 3. Clear CocoaPods cache: `pod cache clean --all`
+4. Run `pod repo update` to update the CocoaPods repository

 ### Issue: Build Succeeds but App Crashes

 **Solution:**
 1. Check that you're using Expo Dev Client (not Expo Go)
-2. Verify that the FFmpeg commands in `utils/videoStorage.ts` are correct
+2. Verify that the FFmpeg commands in your code are correct
 3. Check the device logs for FFmpeg-related errors

 ## References